 - New incoming links and social shares produce a noticeable, immediate boosting impact

-5 useful questions to assess SEO providers (top)
+Useful questions to assess SEO providers (top)

 What is your methodology and process for delivering SEO to clients?
-Talk me through by month.

-Can you show me examples of work?
+In line with the question above, can you show me examples of work?

 Have a look at the content the agency produces and the links they build for themselves and their clients.
-You can see the links pointing a website by signing up for a free trial with a tool like Moz Link Explorer.

 Can I speak with a client you’ve been working with for over a year?